GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-alibaba-site-to-site/index.md

 ## Product environment

-The on-premise VPN gateway used in this guide is as follows:
+The on-premises VPN gateway used in this guide is as follows:

 -  Vendor—Alibaba Cloud
 -  Service—VPN Gateway